Playwright (Python)

 The see pattern requires a quantifier to specify the expected element count:

-see a "Submit Button"see no "Error Message"see any "Product Card"expect failure
+see a "Submit Button"see no "Error Message"see any "Product Card"Using the state: modifier:

 Wrap actions that should raise an exception.
 Useful for testing error handling.